Project-Moljnir/ProjectOverview/3D-Printer/README.md

 ---
 ## Appendix
-Here is included all additional information and resources that helped in the decision-making process.
+Here is included all the additional information and resources that helped in the decision-making process.

 **BambuLab A1:**
 - [technical specifications](https://cdn.shopify.com/s/files/1/0611/4036/9460/files/A1_Spec_EN_1214.pdf?v=1702538855)